 Explore The Puglia Region From Lecce Around The Heel of the Boot

-Our lunch stop in Mare di Bari provided us with a chance to stretch our legs and try some local specialties with the town people out for a Saturday stroll by the beach.
+On our drive south, we stopped for lunch stop in Mare di Bari and stretched our legs.
+We tried some local specialties with the town people out for a Saturday stroll by the beach.